-If you plan on using your computer to edit video, this can be memory intensive for the system.
+If you plan on using your computer to edit video, these applications can be memory intensive for the system.
 See what the minimum specifications are below.

 Also, video files can be large and uploading these could put a strain on your home network.
 Please review the suggestions below for assistance.

-We recommend a minimum bandwidth of 600 kbps for both upload and download speed.
+We recommend a minimum bandwidth of 1.5 Mbps for both upload and download speed.
 Most providers, even satellite, should offer basic packages that exceed this amount.
 If users are unable to obtain these speeds, they should not worry.
 Most applications and products will work just fine at slower speeds.
 This recommendation is a speed that will provide an optimal experience across all applications.

 If your household does not have internet, some providers may offer special access deals, including free access for a limited time:

 Also, many wireless providers are providing assistance as well:

 Before you get started, learn about what is acceptable in recording your lectures and students.